CrossEngage/ng-custom-title/README.md

 # ng-custom-title
-Angular custom titles by @CrossEngage :)
+WIP - Angular custom titles by @CrossEngage :)

 ### How to use it